-Best Concert Photography Lenses in 2017 for Canon
+Best Concert Photography Lenses for Canon in 2018

 Every niche of photography has their own set of challenges, and shooting concerts certainly doesn’t come easy.
 Moving subjects?
-Sure.
+Yep.
 In a dark room?
 Of course.
 Constantly changing lighting conditions?
 You bet.
-Nothing can make it simple, but having the right gear puts you in the best position to get a good concert photo.
+Nothing can make it simple, but having the right gear puts you in the best position to take great photos at concerts.

 If you're just starting out, it's tough to wade through all the data and opinions out there.
-I hope to provide some good options at different price points for those looking to get into concert photography but may not have a clear idea of what lenses to invest in, or helpful recommendations for more seasoned concert photographers looking to add to their kit.
+This article will provide some solid options for lenses fitting different budgets those new to concert photography but may not have a clear idea of what lenses to invest in, or helpful recommendations for more seasoned concert photographers looking to add to their kit.

-The gear that performs the best in a concert setting is often some of the most expensive, but thankfully there are many options that are more affordable.
+The gear that performs the best in a concert setting is often some of the most expensive, but thankfully there are more affordable options.
 If you’re starting out in the world of music photography, you’re likely shooting close to the stage in a small club, which gives you more flexibility in lens choice.

 Why can't I use my kit lens that came with my camera?